-Kristin’s experience as a commercial litigator includes a wide range of cases in Oregon and in Washington, where she formerly worked with a top national litigation firm.
-She also has experience handling complex federal matters across the country, including patent claims in Texas and before the International Trade Commission, health care kickback schemes in New York and a price-fixing case in California in which Kristin successfully opposed a motion to dismiss state antitrust claims on choice-of-law grounds.
-Kristin was recently involved in the successful resolution of a matter involving high profile parties regarding the execution of non-competition agreements and disputes over trade secrets and confidentiality issues.
+Kristin’s experience as a commercial litigator includes a wide range of cases in Oregon and Washington.
+She has experience handling complex federal matters across the country, including patent claims in Texas and before the International Trade Commission, health care kickback schemes in New York, and a price-fixing case in California.

-Kristin is also a founding member of the Women’s Foundation of Oregon, an organization whose mission is to focus the power of women’s collective resources to improve the lives of women and girls throughout Oregon.
-Kristin’s involvement with the Foundation draws from a long time interest in gender equality issues, from her Women and Gender studies at Sarah Lawrence College, to her clerkship while in law school with the Texas Advocacy Project, which provides free legal services to domestic violence survivors and their families.
+Kristin is a member of the Board of Trustees for Oregon Ballet Theatre, one of Portland’s most beloved performing arts organizations.
+She is also a founding member of the Women’s Foundation of Oregon, an organization whose mission is to focus the power of women’s collective resources to improve the lives of women and girls throughout Oregon.

 Kristin earned her J.D. from the University of Texas, School of Law with high honors.
 She is a member of the Chancellors Society, an honors society that recognizes 16 law students who have achieved the highest grade point averages in their class through their second year.
 She is also a member of the Order of the Coif, a national honor society that recognizes the top ten percent of graduating law students from member schools.
 In 2010, she received a Dean’s Achievement Award for her outstanding work in Employment Discrimination.
 Kristin also served as a Notes Editor for the Texas Law Review while in school.